stefvanlieshout/galaxy-falco/README.md

 * perform variant calling with FALCO (input=BAM, output=VCF)
 * create (html) report of the results

-FALCO uses samtools and straight-forward statistics to determine wether a potential variant is likely a (technical) artifact or not.
+FALCO uses samtools and straight-forward statistics to determine whether a potential variant is likely a (technical) artifact or not.

 For questions/remarks about the underlying tool itself, see [FALCO at github].
 Issues can also be reported the via [TGAC website]